-The filing fee is EUR 1,500, and must be paid in cash to a specific account of the FCA.
-The original deposit slip has to be submitted with the filing in order to trigger the statutory four-week waiting period.
+The filing fee is EUR 3,500 and can either be paid in cash or transferred to a specific account of the FCA.
+Only the payment in cash (evidenced by the submission of the original deposit slip with the filing) has the effect of immediately triggering the start of the statutory four-week waiting period.
+A bank transfer of the filing fee only triggers the statutory four-week period once the amount has been received on the bank account of the FCA.

 Should phase II proceedings be opened, the Cartel Court may impose an (additional) lump sum fee on the undertakings concerned of up to EUR 34,000.
 When assessing the costs, the court will take into consideration the politico-economic significance of the proceeding, its complexity, the economic capacity of the payer and to what extent the payer gave reason for the official acts.
-Furthermore, some minor fees for the lay judges participating in an oral hearing will also be imposed on the parties.
+Furthermore, also some minor fees for the lay judges participating in an oral hearing will be imposed on the parties.
 No additional fees have to be paid for proceedings before the Supreme Cartel Court (i.e. if a decision of the Cartel Court is challenged).